machineagency/science-jubilee/docs/building/building_a_jubilee.md

 - [M3 * 6, 8, 10, 12, 16, 20, 25, 30 button head screw assortment](https://amzn.to/43NKTzH) --- you will definitely need some of these if you use the [machined z-yoke]( https://mandalaroseworks.com/products/jubilee-machined-yokes)
 - [M5 * 8/10/12/16/20/25/30 button head screw assortment](https://amzn.to/3Hutkgp) --- you will definitely need some of these if you use the [machined front corner brackets](https://mandalaroseworks.com/products/jubilee-front-corner-brackets)
+- [Nylon washer assortment](https://amzn.to/45oypB4) --- thse are recommended for the electronics panel assembly, but are not included in the Filastruder kit.
 - [M3 / M4 / M5 drop-in T-nut assortment for 20x20 extrusion](https://amzn.to/3FpHjnm) --- useful if you are missing any of the square nuts; using drop-in nuts will you from needing to dismantle the frame if you forget to add a nut or two.
 - [M3 / M4 / M5 / M6 / M8 set screw assortment](https://amzn.to/3FpHjnm) --- my filastruder kit was deficient in a couple set screws.